-The pH checklist of RHP EXPLAINS how the pH behaves in an organic substrate and why it possibly deviates from the expected value
+This checklist of RHP EXPLAINS how the acidity behaves in an organic substrate and why it possibly deviates from the expected value

 Each culture has an optimal pH value in which plants develop best.
 That's why it is important to adjust the pH of the substrate to the culture and to know the factors that influence the pH value.
 Clarity on the dynamics of the pH in the root zone is essential for achieving the best culture result.
 RHP has developed a checklist which explains how the pH behaves in an organic substrate and why it possibly deviates from the expected value.